 The Formation Hit Chart

 The Formation Hit Chart may be as old as the game of football itself.
-Requiring just pencil and paper, but like many form-oriented tasks, aided greatly by computer form generation, Formation Hit Charts come in many variations.
+Requiring just pencil and paper, Formation Hit Charts come in many variations.

-A favorite of many of today's coaches is a chart like the one shown below.
-A chart with 6 boxes is prepared for each formation.
+Many of today's coaches use something similar to one of the forms below.
+In the first variation, a chart with 6 boxes is prepared for each formation.
 Each row of boxes includes identical formation illustrations, with one showing the Formation Strength to the Right and another showing Formation Strength to the Left.

 charted - a task that is labor and time intensive.
 CompuSports Easy-Scout products